Craftsy/babel-plugin-encapsulate-jsx/README.md

 TLDR; A babel plugin to auto-generate CSS classnames for JSX components.

-This plugin user the filename to generate a CSS classname for all JSX elements in that file.
+This plugin uses the filename to generate a CSS classname for all JSX elements in that file.

-We're pretty aggressive here and there are more optimal ways to add class names everywhere.
-However, with gzip, the additional bytesize for adding this complexity are pretty minimal.
+We're pretty aggressive here, and there are more optimal ways to add class names everywhere.
+However, with gzip, the additional bytesize for adding this complexity is pretty minimal.

 Use
 ---